jim-schwoebel/voice_datasets/README.md

 * [Karoldvl-ESC](https://github.com/karoldvl/ESC-50) - The ESC-50 dataset is a labeled collection of 2000 environmental audio recordings suitable for benchmarking methods of environmental sound classification.
 * [Million Song Dataset](https://labrosa.ee.columbia.edu/millionsong/) - The Million Song Dataset is a freely-available collection of audio features and meta-data for a million contemporary popular music tracks.
 280 GB in size.
 * [Urban Sound Dataset](https://urbansounddataset.weebly.com/) - two datasets and a taxonomy for urban sound research.

+## Learn more
+Any feedback this repository is greatly appreciated.

+* If you want to learn more about voice computing, check out [Voice Computing in Python](https://github.com/jim-schwoebel/voicebook) book.
+* If you'd like to be mentored by someone on our team, check out the [Innovation Fellows Program](http://neurolex.ai/research).
+* If you want to talk to me directly, please send me an email @ js@neurolex.co.